Are there teachings similar to the teaching expressed in the sayings of Jesus recorded by Thomas (1—2)?

 Kashmir Shaivism

-However, it should be borne in mind that "1—2" is one document, that is, the actual records of Thomas, and Kashmir Shaivism is a multitude of documents, many of which have the distorting influence of other systems (especially Buddhism).
+However, it should be borne in mind that 1—2 is one document, that is, the records of Thomas, whereas Kashmir Shaivism is a multitude of documents, many of which contain distorting influences of other systems (especially Buddhism).
 Accordingly, when comparing the records of Thomas with any of them, similarities and differences may appear and disappear.
 Similarities concern, first of all, those directions of Kashmir Shaivism, where the emphasis is on working with the concepts of "Spanda" and "Pratyabhijñā".

 here.